IEA-Paris/PPIAS/content/authors/n/nowotny.md

 exerpt: >-
   Helga Nowotny is Former President of the ERC, the European Research Council (2010-2013) and one of its Founding Members (2007).
-She is Professor emerita of Science and Technology Studies, ETH Zurich**.** She is member of the Austrian Council for Research and Technology Development, of the Falling Walls Foundation Board of Trustees.
-She is also Vice
+She is Professor emerita of Science and Technology Studies, ETH Zurich.
+She is member of the Austrian Council for Research and Technology Development, of the Falling Walls Foundation Board of Trustees.
+She is also Vice-Pre
 firstname: Helga
 issue:
   - content/issues/10-12-2021.md